sc-ventures/cloudbreak-documentation/docs/acknowledge.md

 trademarks of the <a href="http://www.apache.org/" target="_blank">Apache Software Foundation</a> in
 the United States or other countries.

-"Amazon Web Services", "AWS", "Amazon EC2", "EC2", "Amazon Elastic Compute Cloud", "Amazon S3", "S3", "Amazon Virtual Private Cloud", "Amazon VPC", "Amazon Relational Database",  "Amazon RDS", the "Amazon Web Services" logo, and other AWS graphics and logos are trademarks of Amazon Technologies, Inc. or its affiliates in the United States and/or other countries.
+"Amazon Web Services", "AWS", "Amazon EC2", "Amazon S3", "Amazon VPC", "Amazon RDS", the "Amazon Web Services" logo, and other AWS service names, graphics, and logos are trademarks of Amazon Technologies, Inc. or its affiliates in the United States and/or other countries.

-"Windows Azure", the "Azure" logo, and other
-Azure graphics and logos are trademarks of Microsoft Corporation or its affiliates in the United States and/or other countries.
+"Microsoft Azure", "Windows Azure", the "Azure" logo, and other Azure service names, graphics, and logos are trademarks of Microsoft Corporation or its affiliates in the United States and/or other countries.

-"Google Cloud", the "Google Cloud Platform" logo, and other Google Cloud graphics and logos are trademarks of Google LLC. or its affiliates in the United States and/or other countries.
+"Google Cloud", the "Google Cloud Platform" logo, and other Google Cloud service names, graphics, and logos are trademarks of Google LLC or its affiliates in the United States and/or other countries.

 "OpenStack", the "OpenStack" logo, and other
-OpenStack graphics and logos are trademarks of OpenStack, LLC. or its affiliates in the United States and/or other countries.
+OpenStack graphics and logos are trademarks of OpenStack, LLC or its affiliates in the United States and/or other countries.

 Documentation was built with <a href="http://www.mkdocs.org/" target="_blank">MkDocs</a> and the
 <a href="http://sourcefoundry.org/cinder/" target="_blank">Cinder Theme</a>, licensed under